Notifiarr/dockwatch/README.md

 # Dockwatch

 ## Purpose
 Simple UI driven way to manage updates & notifications for containers.
-As this is meant to be simple, there is no db container required or setup.
-This will save things it needs to files in the `/config` mount instead.
+This is meant to be simple, so there is no db required.
+All settings and files are stored in the `/config` mount instead.

 ## Notification triggers
 - Notify when a container is added